Net Cash Flow Formula: How to Calculate It for SaaS

 Net cash flow is the difference between total cash inflows and total cash outflows over a specific period, typically one month or one quarter.

 For SaaS founders, net cash flow is the reality check underneath MRR.
 Growth might be costing you more than it returns.
-Understanding how burn rate relates to cash flow helps connect these two metrics.
+Understanding how burn rate relates to cash flow connects the two metrics — when the figure is negative, its absolute value is the burn rate of that month.

 The Net Cash Flow Formula